ADGEfficiency/dsr-rl/PITCHME.md

 $$ r + \gamma Q(s', \underset{a}{argmax}Q(s',a; \theta); \theta^{-}) $$

 - select the optimal action according to our online network
-- but we use the Q value as estimated by the target network
+- but use the Q value as estimated by the target network

 ---